computefoundation/gnu-linux-shell-scripting/README.md

 As *Linux-shell-base* is not a framework, there is no full installation other than cloning the repository, however, essential solutions can be retrieved by downloading *install-essentials.sh* with the following command and running it.

+It provides the following:

+* 30 of the current 45 scripts
-It provides 31 of the current 49 scripts, 45 of the current 47 aliases and short-functions and 2 of the current 3 one-liners in *Linux-shell-base*.
+* 2 of the current 4 functions scripts
+* 45 of the current 47 aliases and short-functions
+* 2 of the current 3 one-liners

 All solutions are downloaded to a single directory in the user's home directory.

 ```bash
 wget https://raw.githubusercontent.com/linux-shell-base/linux-shell-base/install/install-essentials.sh \